classicwuhao/qmaxuse/README.md

+# News: MaxUSE is upgraded !!!
 # QMaxUSE

-## 1. OVERVIEW
+## 1. Overview
-QMaxUSE is a verification tool that is able to verify a UML class diagram annotated with OCL invariants.
-QMaxUSE enhances MaxUSE's techniques by providing two additional distinct features: (1) A simple query langauge that allows users to select parts of class diagram to be verified.
-(2) A new verification algorithm that is capable of handling extreme size of OCL invariants. finds the set of achievable features and constraint conflicts for inconsistent metamodels (UML class diagrams).
-MaxUSE allows users to freely or automatically rank individual model features.
-MaxUSE integrates USE modelling tool with [Z3 SMT Solver](https://github.com/Z3Prover/z3).
-It currently uses [uran](https://github.com/classicwuhao/uran) as its solving engine to interact with underlying SMT solver.
+**QMaxUSE** is a verification tool that is able to verify a UML class diagram annotated with OCL invariants.
+QMaxUSE improves MaxUSE's techniques by providing two additional distinct features: (1) A query langauge that allows users to select parts of class diagram to be verified.
+(2) A new verification algorithm that is capable of handling extreme size of OCL invariants.

-## 2. BUILD INSTRUCTIONS
+## 2. Build Instructions
 QMaxUSE uses an [Z3 SMT Solver](https://github.com/Z3Prover/z3) as it's verification engine.
-The following sections give instructions for building QMaxUSE.
+The following sections introduce instructions for building QMaxUSE.

-### 2.1 WINDOWS 10 (x86/x64)
+### 2.1 Windows 10 (x86/x64)
 * Make sure you have JDK installed.
 * Download Z3 SMT solver (latest version).
 * Install Visual Studio 2017/2019 (community/professional/enterprise)